mackler/android-app.g8/README.md

 - Default javac compiler options is `-Dscalac.patmat.analysisBudget=off`
 - System property `scalac.patmat.analysisBudget` is set to `512`
 - Default Proguard settings:
-  - Praguard is configured to read its configuration from file named `project/proguard.cfg`
+  - Proguard is configured to read its configuration from file named `project/proguard.cfg`
   - The `project/proguard.cfg` file includes my current idea of an approprate set of defaults, in the optimality of which at this time of writing I have rather little confidence.
 - By default the `sbt` plugin `ensime-sbt-cmd` is activated (version 0.1.0)